jenny odell

 --Paul Kingsbury and John Paul Jones III, "Walter Benjamin's Dionysian Adventures on Google Earth"

-All the People on Google Earth is an ongoing series of modified snapshots of crowds I find on Google Earth, where everything but the people (and their attendant blankets, umbrellas, dogs, etc.) has been removed.
-Given the current limitations of resolution on Google Earth, I can only use imagery from the handful of places where angled imagery is available at the most zoomed-in level.
+All the People on Google Earth is a series of modified snapshots of crowds found on Google Earth, with everything but the people (and their attendant blankets, umbrellas, dogs, etc.) removed.
 The angle reveals each person's shadow, which is often the only thing that identifies a particular shape as a person at all.
 Occasionally we may see a leg thrust out in the act of walking; there are suggestions of tennis-playing movements.
+In All the People in Dolores Park, the only sign of order is the bathroom line in the middle of the park.
 Otherwise the people exist on the very limit of the recognizable, dissolved into pixels.